BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 declared inline with the field, but necessary for the multi-column case.

+.. note:: The reason that in PyDO, declaring a uniqueness constraint
+    implies a not null constraint, is that PyDO is only interested in unique constraints as a way of determining precisely to which row in the database a given object corresponds.
+A nullable uniqueness constraint is of no use to PyDO in this regard, and hence the library doesn't attempt to model it.

 It is not necessary to declare any uniqueness constraints in a ``PyDO`` class at all, either implicitly with the ``Unique`` field class, or via the ``unique`` class attribute.
 However, if you do not,